Kettler Rowing Machine Review

 • First, it is built to last.
 That, you can’t take away from them.

 • Second, its lifetime warranty is a rare thing in this industry.
 It’s another testament is their outstanding build quality.

 • Third, though the Siemens computer/monitor comes short compared to PM5 of Concept2, you can’t deny its usefulness and accuracy.

 • Fourth, its extras are a welcome change in the industry.

-• And fifth, Coach E’s resistance is one of the best and quietest, and it has the widest range.
+• And fifth, it’s resistance is one of the best and quietest, and it has the widest range.

 While Kettler’s Coach E is evidently feature-packed, it does seem over-priced.
-If Kettler upgraded Coach E’s computer monitor to offer a backlit display with a bigger readout and include PC functionality, perhaps buyers would start looking beyond its price tag.
+If they upgraded the computer monitor to offer a backlit display with a bigger readout and include PC functionality, perhaps buyers would start looking beyond its price tag.

 To Learn More: Click Here